 Stroke Recovery

-Using novel and innovative treatments, our stroke restoration specialists help you regain function and quality of life.
+Our stroke restoration specialists use advanced and innovative treatments to help you regain movement, independence and quality of life.

 After a Stroke

-After a stroke, the nervous system attempts to “rewire” and repair itself to compensate for the lost motor systems.
-In many cases, the nervous system is unable to restore normal control to all of the muscles.
+After a stroke, the nervous system attempts to "rewire" and repair itself to compensate for lost motor function.
+In many cases, however, it is unable to restore normal control of all muscles.

-Some muscles do not respond at all, while others are significantly overactive, resulting in dysfunctional postures of the arm and hand.
-These dysfunctional muscles at times hide muscles that may actually have good control.
+Some muscles may not respond at all, while others become significantly overactive, leading to dysfunctional postures of the arm and hand.
+These imbalances can also mask muscles that still have good control.

-Nearly 80 percent of people who recover from a stroke still have trouble with limb function, despite advanced rehabilitation efforts.
+Nearly 80% of people who recover from a stroke continue to have difficulty with limb function an dmovement, even after advanced rehabilitation efforts.

 Surgery and Treatment

 Rehabilitation and physical therapy are usually tried before surgery or other treatments are considered.
-Treatment techniques our team uses to restore function include:
+Our team uses a variety of treatments and techniques to restore function.

 Our specialists work with you to develop the most effective plan for restoring function.
 To determine the best course of treatment, we: